Month: September 2016

 Alexander Pope, Eloisa to Abelard

 I know that I lost nothing useful in the end.
 Nothing real.
-Just a fiction that took whatever I had to give, and offered precious little in return.
-All I ever gained from your positionality within my life was that which I, myself, projected upon the presence.
-The health that I would have sworn you had inspired in me was, I know now, mine all along.
-Yes, it was me–it was always me.
-The brilliance of sensation, the way my body sprang to life like a miracle: I am it, for Christ’s sake, I am everything.
-You could have been anyone, for I alone made my revival possible.
+Just a fiction that took whatever I had to give, and offered little in return.
+All I ever gained was that which I projected on the presence.
+The health that I would have sworn it had inspired was, I know now, mine all along.
+I alone made it possible.

 Even now, kid, I am a part of your skin.
 And I do not envy you that.